OpenEPaperLink/Home_Assistant_Integration/README.md

 1. Open `tools/editor/index.html` directly in a modern web browser.
 2. Select a screen size preset (296x128, 154x154 or 384x168) or choose **Custom** and enter the desired width and height.
-3. Use the controls to add elements on the canvas and adjust service options such as background color, rotation, dithering, TTL and the dry-run flag.
+3. Click the element buttons to add drawing items.
+Adjust service options such as background color, rotation, dithering (previewed on the canvas), TTL and the dry-run flag.
 4. Import or export YAML using the buttons below the canvas.

 No build step is required; all dependencies are bundled with the repository.